 The Technical Information and Methods (TI&M) committee is responsible for writing and updating the BICSI design and installation technical manuals.
 In this role, the committee is composed of sitting subject matter expert (SME) members and other non-committee SMEs who assist in writing, performing reviews, making suggestions for applicable revisions and updates, and agree on changes through a consensus-based process.
 The TI&M Committee continually seeks qualified volunteers to work toward having an exceptional working team of ICT SMEs.

-The Professional Development committee consists of four working groups including Future Education Needs & Trends, Emerging Professionals & Students, Cabling Skills Challenge, and Women in BICSI.
+The Professional Development committee consists of four working groups including Future Education Needs & Trends, Mentorship, Emerging Professionals & Students, and Women in BICSI.